YourOnlineSquad/nathaniels-barber-shop/services/line-up.md

     <div style="max-width: 800px; margin: 0 auto 80px; text-align: left;">

       <details style="border-bottom: 1px solid rgba(212, 175, 55, 0.2); padding: 20px 0;">
-        <summary style="font-size: 22px; color: var(--accent-gold); font-weight: 600; cursor: pointer; outline: none;">What exactly does a Line Up include?</summary>
+        <summary style="font-size: 22px; color: var(--accent-gold); font-weight: 600; cursor: pointer; outline: none;">What is the age limit for a kids haircut?</summary>
-        <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-top: 15px; margin-bottom: 0;">A Line Up (or edge up) strictly focuses on the perimeter of your hair.
-We detail the front hairline, the temples, behind the ears, the back of the neck, and the beard contours.
-It does not include removing length or fading the sides.</p>
+        <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-top: 15px; margin-bottom: 0;">We welcome junior clients of all ages, provided they are able to sit relatively independently in the barber chair.
+Safety is our top priority when working with sharp shears and clippers.</p>
       </details>

       <details style="border-bottom: 1px solid rgba(212, 175, 55, 0.2); padding: 20px 0;">
-        <summary style="font-size: 22px; color: var(--accent-gold); font-weight: 600; cursor: pointer; outline: none;">When should I book a Line Up instead of a haircut?</summary>
+        <summary style="font-size: 22px; color: var(--accent-gold); font-weight: 600; cursor: pointer; outline: none;">How much time is blocked out for this service?</summary>
-        <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-top: 15px; margin-bottom: 0;">A Line Up is perfect for halfway between your regular haircut appointments.
-If your fade is growing out but you want to instantly look sharp again for the weekend or a meeting, this service is designed exactly for that.</p>
+        <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-top: 15px; margin-bottom: 0;">We block out the exact same amount of time for a junior cut as we do an adult cut.
+We refuse to rush the process, ensuring your child stays comfortable and the final result is absolutely precise.</p>
       </details>

       <details style="border-bottom: 1px solid rgba(212, 175, 55, 0.2); padding: 20px 0;">
         <summary style="font-size: 22px; color: var(--accent-gold); font-weight: 600; cursor: pointer; outline: none;">Do you take walk ins or do I need an appointment?</summary>
         <p style="color: var(--text-muted); font-size: 20px; line-height: 1.6; margin-top: 15px; margin-bottom: 0;">Nathaniel operates strictly by appointment only.
-Because he is a solo barber working in his own private physical location, this ensures every client receives unhurried and undivided attention.</p>
+This is especially beneficial for children, as it guarantees they won't have to wait in a crowded, noisy lobby before their turn.</p>
       </details>

       <details style="border-bottom: 1px solid rgba(212, 175, 55, 0.2); padding: 20px 0;">